bisgardo/uber-challenge/README.md

 Uber challenge: San Francisco Movies
 ------------------------------------

+This project is an implementation of the following "Uber Coding Challenge":

 [Project description](https://github.com/uber/coding-challenge-tools/blob/master/coding_challenge.md):

 > Create a service that shows on a map where movies have been filmed in San Francisco.
 The user should be able to filter